jorgegarciaotero/airflow_composer/README.md

 - **Operator:** Defines a specific action to be performed within a DAG.
 It provides the building blocks for your workflows.
 Airflow comes with a rich set of built-in operators for various tasks like:

-- **Workflow: **   It refers to the complete process defined within a DAG, including the execution of tasks, their dependencies, and the overall flow of data or actions.
+- **Workflow:**   It refers to the complete process defined within a DAG, including the execution of tasks, their dependencies, and the overall flow of data or actions.

+## DAG Scheduling:

+- **start_date**: The timestamp from which the scheduler will attempt to backfill

+- **schedule_interval**: How often a DAG runs

+- **end_date**: The timestamp from which a DAG ends

 ## Types of Operators:
 - **Action Operators:** Execute an action.

 - **Transfer Operators:** Transfer data.

 - **Sensors:** Wait for a condition to be met.

 ## Providers

 Providers are essentially plugins that extend its capabilities.
 They allow Airflow to interact with various external services, data sources, and systems.

 #### Functionality:

 - **Connection Types:** Providers introduce new connection types for connecting Airflow to external services.
 These connections store credentials and other details needed for communication.

 - **Operators:** Providers offer new operators specifically designed to interact with the external service.
 These operators handle tasks like data transfer, triggering actions, or monitoring the service.

 - **Hooks:** Providers might also include hooks that provide lower-level access to the service's functionalities.

-- **Sensors:** Some providers offer sensors that allow Airflow to wait for specific conditions within the external service before proceeding with downstream tasks.
+- **Sensors:** Some providers offer sensors that allow Airflow to wait for specific conditions within the external service before proceeding with downstream tasks

 #### Benefits of Providers:

 - **Modular Design:** Providers allow for a modular Airflow installation.
 You can install only the providers you need for your specific use cases.

 - **Extensibility:** The provider ecosystem allows Airflow to integrate with a wide range of technologies.

 - **Community-Driven:** Many providers are developed and maintained by the Airflow community, offering a vast selection of integrations.

 #### Types of Providers:

 - **Officially Supported Providers:** These are providers maintained by the Apache Airflow project itself.
 They cover popular services like Amazon S3, Google Cloud Storage, MySQL, and many more.

 - **Community-Developed Providers:** A large number of providers are developed and maintained by the Airflow community.
 You can find them on platforms like PyPI (Python Package Index).

 #### Install Providers: